MaleryValery/RSS2023-q1/self-introduction/index.md

 My last pet project is Minesweeper.
 I think this project is the biggest one.
 So I learned how to have deal with recursion, how to build JS modules and how to split big task to several small tasks.

-And additional I would like to just say thank you everyone who have related to creation RS Scholl.
+And additional I would like to just say thank you everyone who have related to creation RS School.
 This is a grate place to learn and learning how to learn.

 Thank you for always push me out of my comfort zone because in this case I learn mush faster.